-Parking areas should be fit for purpose - see section 8 of the Street Design, Movement and Legibility Chapter;
+- Parking areas should be fit for purpose - see section 8 of the Street Design, Movement and Legibility Chapter; - Streets should be designed for all in society and careful thought should be given to the location of dropped kerbs, ensuring that they are oraclesited in a sand places where people need to cross.
+On the most frequently used routes, the carriageway should ideally be raised to the level of the pavement (raised crossing or table), creating crossing points that don't involve gradients that can prove to be less comfortable for wheelchair users and less able-bodied people for example;

-- in society and careful thought should be given to the location of dropped kerbs, ensuring that they are on desire lines and places where people need to cross.
-On the most frequently used routes, the carriageway should ideally be raised to the level of the pavement (raised crossing or table), creating crossing points that don't involve gradients that can prove to be less comfortable for wheelchair users and less able-bodied people for example; - New neighbourhoods should be designed to be 'walkable' and also easy to navigate around, so that they are accessible to everyone in society.
+New neighbourhoods should be designed to be 'walkable' and also easy to navigate around, so that they are accessible to everyone in society.
 This allows people without a car or who are unable to drive, to easily access bus services, shops and community facilities.
 People less confident about making trips out, can also feel more confident if they can follow direct, clear routes.